gvessio/uav-search-and-rescue/README.md

 ## Objectives

 In this repository, we provide a new dataset specifically conceived for SAR operations from drones with computer vision.
 As it is small-sized, the dataset is currently intended for testing and evaluation purposes only.
 We also provide baseline results on these data, obtained with the state-of-the-art object detector TinyYOLOv3.
 This detector can return (nearly) real-time responses on the embedded GPUs currently mounted on drones.
-We used the pre-trained model provided in the well-known [Alexey's repository](https://github.com/AlexeyAB/darknet), and we fine-tuned it on the challenging training set of Task 1 (object detection) of [VisDrone] (https://github.com/VisDrone/VisDrone-Dataset), focusing only on people.
+We used the pre-trained model provided in the well-known [Alexey's repository](https://github.com/AlexeyAB/darknet), and we fine-tuned it on the challenging training set of Task 1 (object detection) of [VisDrone](https://github.com/VisDrone/VisDrone-Dataset), focusing only on people.
 Fine-tuning has been performed until early stopping, by monitoring the loss value on the validation set of the same dataset.

 Actually, the dataset comprises two different SAR scenarios:
 - `mountains`: 200 frames, 100 with annotated people, 100 without people